 How does a hotel brand get customers to experience its revitalized rooms?
-With a free night’s stay
+With a free night’s stay, of course.

 Sheraton has been a brand in decline, unlike Starwood siblings W and Westin.
 The most recent Consumer Reports ratings ranked Sheraton as the worst in its category, based on value, service, upkeep, and problems; customers have blogged about the brand’s poor quality as recently as today; and even Hoyt Harper, Starwood’s senior VP of brand management, admits that “some of the hotels were substandard.”

 So to celebrate the brand’s multi-billion-dollar makeover, Sheraton is launching a campaign offering more than 2,000 free overnight stays at 86 of its freshened-up hotels in the US and Canada on October 23.[more]